rabite0/hunter/README.md

 This is a young project and probably (definitely) has some bugs and edge cases.
 It hasn't been tested on a lot of terminals, but at least alacritty, kitty and urxvt work fine.
 It should work on most Unix-flavoured systems supported by Rust, but was only tested on GNU/Linux.
 I haven't lost any files so far, at least.

 A big thanks to ranger and its developers.
-Without its inspiration this wouldn't have been possible. hunter not a drop-in replacement and doesn't cover every use-care, especially if you're into advanced customization, since hunter has basically none unless you modify the code, but if you just need fast above all else it might be a good choice.
+Without its inspiration this wouldn't have been possible. hunter is not a drop-in replacement and doesn't cover every use-care, especially if you're into advanced customization, since hunter has basically none unless you modify the code, but if you just need fast above all else it might be a good choice.

 ## Features:
 * Lag-free architecture, always responsive